Top Family Law Attorneys for Protecting Parent’s Rights in Central Texas

 - He resided continuously for two years in the household of the child, and he demonstrated to others that the child was his own

-If any of the above is true of you and you have established legal standing to support that you are the child’s father, you have paternal rights.
-A seasoned attorney can help you protect your rights.
+If any of the above is true of you and you have established legal standing to support that you are the child's father, you have paternal legal rights.
+But, again, a seasoned father's rights attorney can help you protect your legal rights.

-The Texas Family Code states that each parent of a child has many rights.
+The Texas Family Code states that each parent of a child has many legal rights.